cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

     user guidance; refresh; cursor correctly set again after dialog change;
     DH, Hill and side-channel-attack dialogs consistently offer a checkmark to show detail dialogs or to create log files.
-  - Corrected the AML file for the DES animation with ANIMAL (in the matrix K[1] a bit was set to 1 instead to 0).
+  - Corrected the AML file for the DES animation with Animal (in the matrix K[1] a bit was set to 1 instead to 0).
 Thanks to attentive users!
   - The installer now handles previously installed versions better.